The effective solution for stained & yellow teeth.

 Depending on the type of tooth stain, patients suffering from age-related tooth stains can benefit from teeth whitening solutions.

 Depending on the type of stains that you have, your dentist will recommend the ideal treatment option for you.
 Before starting any type of teeth whitening, your dentist will first identify the cause of the teeth discolouration before discussing the products and treatment to be used to address the discolouration.

 Chairside Teeth Whitening

-Chairside teeth whitening refers to a form of teeth whitening that dental professionals offer across dental offices and clinics.
+Chairside teeth whitening, also known as in-office teeth whitening, refer to a form of teeth whitening that dental professionals offer across dental offices and clinics.

-In-office teeth whitening solutions are quick and highly effective in providing patients longer lasting results due to the higher concentration of hydrogen peroxide or carbamide peroxide used, compared to the other types of teeth whitening.
+In-office teeth whitening solutions are quick and highly effective in providing patients with longer-lasting results due to the higher concentration of hydrogen peroxide or carbamide peroxide used, compared to the other types of teeth whitening.

 On top of this, patients will typically only require a single session to achieve a brighter smile.
 Chairside teeth whitening can only be carried out by a trained and professional dentist.

 In-clinic chairside teeth whitening is usually recommended for patients looking for a convenient, fast and effective whitening treatment that almost always guarantees results.